rpc00002: Daucus carota kurodagosun cell suspension culture

 Incubate cell cultures on a rotary shaker at 130 rpm under the dark condition at 27°C.

 For domestic customers: We send kurodagosun cell suspension in a 50-mL disposable conical centrifuge tube.
 The cells should be transferred to fresh modified Lin and Staba medium immediately after arrival.
-Transfer settled cells to Erlenmeyer flasks containing fresh liquid medium with a pipette.

 For overseas customers: We send kurodagosun cells placed on semi-solid modified Lin and Staba medium in a 250-mL disposable Erlenmeyer flask.
 The cells should be transferred to fresh modified Lin and Staba medium immediately after arrival.
 Collect the cells from the semi-solid medium with a spatula and transfer them to Erlenmeyer flasks containing fresh liquid medium.